 Rose Blanche Lighthouse: Revisiting Old Images

-I have hundreds of photos sitting on my drives that haven’t been post-processed due to a lack of time, necessity and laziness.
-When you visit a place like Newfoundland for two weeks it’s easy to take over a thousand photos.
-If you’re selling any of these images then you need to:
+I have hundreds of images sitting on my hard drives, untouched — partly from lack of time, partly from the sheer volume of work.
+When you visit a place like Newfoundland for two weeks, it’s easy to come home with over a thousand photos.

 • import and rename the photos into your computer